Alamofire/Alamofire/Documentation/AdvancedUsage.md

 Once subscribed, this chain of transformations will make the first request and then create a publisher for a second, finishing when the second request has finished.

-> As with all Combine usage, care must be taken to ensure that subscriptions are cancelled early by maintaining the lifetime of the `AnyCancellable` tokens returned by functions like `sink`.
+> As with all Combine usage, care must be taken to ensure that subscriptions are not cancelled early by maintaining the lifetime of the `AnyCancellable` tokens returned by functions like `sink`.
 If a request is cancelled prematurely, the response's error will be set to `AFError.explicitlyCancelled`.

 #### `DownloadResponsePublisher`
 Alamofire also offers a `Publisher` for `DownloadRequest`s, `DownloadResponsePublisher`.
 Its behavior and capabilities are the same as `DataResponsePublisher`.